 This bitters recipe is perfect for daily use to support healthy digestion.
 I recommend taking a small amount before each meal.
-This can be taken straight on a spoon or added to sparkling water as a type of low alcohol “mocktail”.
+You can take this straight on a spoon or add it to sparkling water as a type of low alcohol “mocktail”.

 What you’ll need…

 - 1 tablespoon dried artichoke leaves (1 gram)

 - 1/4 cup dried hawthorn berries (20 grams)

 - 1/4 cup dried whole hibiscus flowers (7 grams)